Our Tricentenary Appeal objectives have now been realised.

 Finally a scale model of the baptismal font finishes off the whole scene.

-One-sixteenth scale model of how St Helen's will look after completion of Phase One
+One-sixteenth scale model of how St Helen's will look after completion of the Appeal work

 Paul varnishing the model of the new stairs to the gallery